Medically Reviewed By: Aaron Horn, LMFT, MA

 What is a therapist?

 A licensed therapist is a mental health professional that can work with individuals, couples, families, or groups in a therapeutic setting.
 Therapists have extensive schooling and training that allows them to do the deep, meaningful work that is therapy.
 There are many different kinds of therapists, and there are many different kinds of therapy.
-For example, there are marriage and family therapists, pediatric therapists, and people who specialize in specific conditions such as substance use disorder or eating disorders.
+For example, there are marriage and family therapists, pediatric therapists, sex therapy, and people who specialize in specific conditions such as substance use disorder or eating disorders.
 Regardless of the issues they treat, therapists are skilled professionals who care about their clients.
+Specialized therapists include: licensed therapist, behavioral therapist, marriage family therapist, cognitive therapies and therapists, cognitive behavior therapy specialist, and therapeutic relationship specialist.
+Choosing a therapist sometimes comes down to the types of therapist you require or need.
+For some, an online therapy session can work, whether it is with a marriage family therapist or a type of therapist that practices psychotherapy.
+Sometimes therapists work in a therapy group and others independently.
+Regardless, it can be easier than you think to find a therapist for your individual needs.

 What does a marriage and family therapist do?

 A licensed marriage and family therapist or LMFT is a mental health provider that provides family therapy.
 Family counseling or therapy occurs when family members see a licensed marriage and family therapist or counselor collectively to work through conflict or concerns within the family.
 Family relationships can be complicated, but seeing a therapist can help.
-Family counseling is nothing to be ashamed of, and it doesn't mean that your family is broken or inadequate.
+Family counseling is nothing to be ashamed of, and it doesn't mean that your family is broken.
 Seeking family counseling simply means that you're dedicated to improving your familial bonds and that you care about having the best relationship possible with your loved ones.
+To find a therapist who works as a Licensed Marriage Family Therapist or LMFT, you can contact your insurance, if you have or are choosing to use insurance, or you can search online at reputable websites and filter for the type of license, in this case LMFT, you are looking for.

 What are some of the different kinds of therapy?